samkelleher/BackboneGithubSampleApplication/README.md

 ### Building

 You can run the full unminified version by just opening the root [index.html](index.html).
-There is also a [/dist/](dist) directory that contains the full compiled version (minified css/js etc), this directory contains all the files needed to run the application.
+There is also a [/dist/](dist) directory that contains the [full compiled version](dist/index.html) (minified css/js etc), this directory contains all the files needed to run the application.

-To regenrate this directory run `grunt build`.
+To regenerate this directory run `grunt build`.

 The debug template also always uses pre-compiled view templates from the auto-generated [js/templates.js](js/templates.js).
 The content of this file consists of all the un-compiled html views that are found in the [/views/](views) folder.